-This completes the module 5, the User-Written Functions Tutorial.
+This completes Section 5, the User-Written Functions Tutorial.
 By this time, you should be able to construct, compile and link, download, and instance a simple function.
-Module 6, Examples of More Advanced Ideas, moves from a strictly tutorial format to a format that demonstrates by examples some of the more advanced programming capabilities that can be used when writing your own functions.
+Section 6, Examples of More Advanced Ideas, moves from a strictly tutorial format to a format that demonstrates by examples some of the more advanced programming capabilities that can be used when writing your own functions.

-Module 7 provides instructions for transferring user-written functions to the PS 300 Firmware diskettes, allowing them to load with the system, and PS 300 commands that protect user-written functions from global INITIALIZE commands.
-It also contains information on the use of the PS 300 Debugger.
+Section 7 provides instructions for transferring user-written functions to the PS 390 Firmware diskettes, allowing them to load with the system, and PS 390 commands that protect user-written functions from global INITIAL-IZE commands.
+It also contains information on the use of the PS 390 Debugger.

-More Advanced Ideas
+Section AP6 More Advanced Ideas

-This module illustrates, through examples and text, how to write more complex functions.
+This section illustrates, through examples and text, how to write more complex functions.
 There are four major examples, each illustrating a different type of function.
 The functions illustrate the following concepts:

+F:MAG

-F:MAG How to handle more than one Qdata type on the same input queue.
+How to handle more than one Qdata type on the same input queue.

+F:COUNT

-F:COUNT How to use the Set\Cness utility routine and private data queues.
+How to use the Set Cness utility routine and private data queues.

+F:BEZIER

-F:BEZIER How to write a function with a variable number of input queues.
+How to write a function with a variable number of input queues.

+F:SPIRO

-F:SPIRO How to make use of the user-defined QData type.
+How to make use of the user-defined Qdata type.

-Before proceeding with this module, you should be familiar with:
+Before proceeding with this section, you should be familiar with:

-- The concepts presented in Module 5. - The information provided in the reference section of this manual.
+- The concepts presented in section AP5. - The information provided in the section AP8 of this manual.